 - 14.4.33 The Humber Estuary is located approximately 175 m to the east of the Site.
-The Humber Estuary poses the primary and most significant risk of flooding to the Site. - 14.4.34 The Environment Agency's 'Flood Map for Planning' (see Annex 1 of the FRA in Appendix 14A in ES Volume III) identifies areas subject to fluvial/ tidal flood risk for the present day but does not include the benefits or impacts of any existing flood defences or climate change respectively.
-This illustrates that the Site is wholly located within

-- Flood Zone 3 ('high' risk) defined as land having a >0.5% AEP (greater than a 1 in 200 chance) of sea flooding. - 14.4.35 In accordance with the NPPF, the requirements are to ensure any proposed developments are built to withstand tidal flooding up to a 1% AEP (1 in 100 chance) event taking into account the potential impacts of climate change.
-The Environment Agency's 'Flood Map for Planning' identifies there to be existing tidal flood defences located approximately 160 m to the east of the Site, extending from north-west to southeast alongside the Humber Estuary. - 14.4.36 According to the additional information provided by the Environment Agency (see Annex 1 of the FRA in Appendix 14A in ES Volume III), the tidal defences protecting this Site consist of concrete floodwalls.
-They are in 'good' condition and reduce the risk of flooding up to a 0.5% AEP (1 in 200 chance in any year) event.
+The Humber Estuary poses the primary and most significant risk of flooding to the Site. - 14.4.34 The Environment Agency's 'Flood Map for Planning' (see Annex 1 of the FRA in Appendix 14A of the ES Volume III, Document Ref.
+6.4) identifies areas subject to fluvial/ tidal flood risk for the present day but does not include the benefits or impacts of any existing flood defences or climate change respectively.
+The 'Flood Map for Planning' illustrates that the Site is wholly located within Flood Zone 3 ('high' risk) defined as land having a >0.5% AEP (greater than a 1 in 200 chance) of sea flooding. - 14.4.35 In accordance with the NPPF, the requirements are to ensure any proposed developments are built to withstand tidal flooding up to a 1% AEP (1 in 100 chance) event taking into account the potential impacts of climate change.
+The Environment Agency's 'Flood Map for Planning' identifies there to be existing tidal flood defences located approximately 160 m to the east of the Site, extending from north-west to south-east alongside the Humber Estuary, however as mentioned it does not take into account their benefits. - 14.4.36 According to data provided by the Environment Agency for the Consented Development and following a check to verify its validity for the Proposed Development EIA (see Annex 1 of the FRA in Appendix 14A of the ES Volume III, Document Ref.
+6.4), the tidal defences protecting this Site consist of concrete floodwalls.
+They are in 'good' condition and currently reduce the risk of flooding up to a 0.5% AEP (1 in 200 chance in any year) event.
 The Environment Agency inspects these defences routinely to ensure potential defects are identified.
-The residual risk of flooding in the event of a defence breach scenario which has been considered in the FRA. - 14.4.37 Based on the information provided by the Environment Agency, it has been determined through the FRA that during the existing baseline scenario the Site is at a 'low' risk of flooding from tidal sources with the defences in place, or resulting from overtopping of the defences during events that exceed a 0.5% AEP (1 in 200 chance) of flooding.
+The residual risks of flooding in the event of the defences overtopping (taking into account the impact of climate change) and in the event of a defence breach scenario have been considered in the FRA. - 14.4.37 Based on the information provided by the Environment Agency, it has been determined through the FRA that during the existing baseline scenario the Site is at a 'low' risk of flooding from tidal sources with the defences in place during the current scenario, or resulting from overtopping of the defences during events that exceed a 0.5% AEP (1 in 200 chance) of flooding, including during a 0.5% AEP event or greater with allowances for climate change.
 If the defences were to fail and breach during the existing scenario, the Site would be at a 'high' risk of flooding during either the 0.5% or 0.1% AEP (1 in 1000 chance) events.